-When you have been up all night with a cranky baby, and are in deperate need of sleep, it is tempting to imagine that your baby sleeps less than anyone else's.
-Especially when other parents tell you the secret to 'their' well-rested nights.
+When you have been up all night with a cranky baby, and are in desperate need of sleep, it is tempting to imagine that your baby sleeps less than anyone else's.
+The sleep disruption can be frustrating, especially when other parents tell you the secret to 'their' well-rested nights.
 Advice based on poor evidence can come in all manner of well-meaning packages!

 For most of us, however, coping with less sleep is something we simply get used to.
-We tell ourselves it will pass, and we make arrangments with our partners and other family members to care for the baby while we occassionally catch-up on some sleep.
+We tell ourselves it will pass, and we make arrangements with our partners and other family members to care for the baby while we occasionally catch-up on some sleep.

-If we are first time parents we may have the luxury of napping during the day when the baby sleeps, and we ignore the housework.
+If we are first time parents, we may have the luxury of napping during the day when the baby sleeps, and ignoring the housework.

 Sleep patterns change most dramatically for all mothers following the birth of their first babySleep and depression in postpartum women: A population-based study.
-Dorheim et al, 2009. -- much more so than following any later births, and research indicates that mothers perceive their own sleep to be worse according to the number of night-time wakings, rather than the total time spent caring for their baby during the night.Maternal subjective sleep quality and nighttime infant care.
+Dorheim et al, 2009. -- much more so than following any later births.
+Research also indicates that mothers perceive their own sleep to be worse according to the number of night-time wakings, rather than the total time spent caring for their baby during the night.Maternal subjective sleep quality and nighttime infant care.
 Gress et al, 2010.

 Studies have shown that there is no difference in the total amount of sleep mothers get based on the type of milk babies are fed.Infant feeding methods and maternal sleep and day-time functioning.
 Montgomery-Downs et al, 2010; Sleep patterns and fatigue in new mothers and fathers.
 Gay et al, 2004.
 One recent study found that mothers who exclusively breastfeed have better quality sleep than mothers who combination feed (where baby receives both human and formula milk), and the sleep quality of exclusive breastfeeders did not differ from that of mothers who exclusively gave their babies formula milk.Sleep and depression in postpartum women: A population-based study.
 Dorheim et al, 2009.